 Our Ohio chronic relapse prevention program provides a safe and secure environment away from the triggers and temptations of your home environment.
 While in our recurrent relapse program, you will receive a highly individualized treatment program that features individual and group therapy, life, and coping skills training, relapse prevention education as well as quality medical care.
 Your treatment plan will be catered around your specific struggles and needs, this will help increase your chance of achieving long-term sobriety.

 Most importantly, our Ohio recurrent relapse addiction therapy program will provide you much-needed encouragement and support.
 When a person relapses after a period of sobriety, they often feel tremendous guilt and shame.
 This guilt can be intense and people can feel stuck and are vulnerable to relapse time and time again.
-Our compassionate and dedicated treatment professional help you realize that slips can and often happen and instead of being stuck in their shame, they need to take action and do whatever is necessary to get on the right track.
+Our compassionate and dedicated treatment professionals help you realize that slips can and often happen and instead of being stuck in their shame, they need to take action and do whatever is necessary to get on the right track.

 Contact us Today About Our Ohio Chronic Relapse Addiction Therapy Programs